Do Travel Trailers Need Independent Suspension

 It was realised that this issue is inherent with beam axle located steered wheels.
 It was also realised that it can only be fully overcome by having the wheels rise and fall vertically.
 And independently.
 US engineers seemed unaware that Lancia had been using independent front suspension for a long time.
 A few other had too: Lanchester around 1900, and Morgan a year or two later.

-Do caravans need independent suspension
+Do travel trailers need independent suspension

-The major issue now is that the centre of gravity is at much the same height as with as a beam-axled caravan.
+The major issue now is that the centre of gravity is at much the same height as with as a beam-axled travel trailer.
 That trailing arm suspension, however, introduces a considerable lever effect (Moment Arm) adding to that sway.
 This effect is even more so at the extreme rear.
 A pair of high slung spare wheels weighing (say) 80 kg (175 lb) has an effective mass of many times that weight.
 (The effect when swaying is not unlike a camel bending both legs on the same side.)

-Further, a caravan with trailing arm suspension does not roll as such.
+Further, a travel trailer with trailing arm suspension does not roll as such.
 It rolls around a diagonal axis that is at tow ball level (and centred) at the very front that causes it to sway around the ground level at its wheels.
 The centrally located hitch also causes it to adopt a duck-like waggle as it sways.

-Apart from trivial tyre depression a beam axle caravan‘s chassis always remains vertical to the surface.
+Apart from trivial tyre depression a beam axle travel trailer‘s chassis always remains vertical to the surface.
 When a side force is applied the sprung mass rolls around an axis that is about the same height as the tow ball.
 There is thus very little lever effect (Moment Arm) to increase the effect of roll forces.

 The Al-KO trailing arm suspension introduces a similar effect but as it has far less movement the sway is minimised.
 Such sway can be avoided by using the horizontal arms (as on the front of most cars) – or by using two pivoted full-width beams as in the Track Trailer TVan.
 But all take up needed central space.